APPLICATION

 How does it work?

+The wet or wetted truffles must be exposed to the cocoa powder and be tumbled in it.
 Subsequently, they must be separated from the bed of powder.
 The adhesion time is relatively short.
 The separation process should remove the powder not adhering to the sticking medium.

-1.
+Step 1.

-Enrobing with a chocolate layer or else
+Enrobing with a chocolate layer or else.

-2.
+Step 2.

-3.
+Step 3.

-Separating the powder, sifting and continuous recycling
+We are separating the powder, sifting it, and continuously recycling it.

-4.
+Step 4.

-Cooling to set the chocolate layer
+Cooling to set the chocolate layer.

 PROCESS